Reality-Editor/Composition-Stable-Diffusion/README.md

 ```

 ### GPU Memory
-We test the code in RTX3090 GPU, if there is Out-of-Memory error, Please refer to for low memory training:
+We tested the code on RTX3090 GPU.
+If there is Out-of-Memory error, please refer to for low memory training:

 * [dreambooth](https://github.com/huggingface/diffusers/tree/main/examples/dreambooth)